rpl-lab/lctes22-zlax/README.md

 ## Reactive and Parallel Inference

 The `examples` directory contains the examples presented in Sections 2 and 3.
-The `Makefile` in this directory allows to execute these examples.
+The `Makefile` in this directory can be used to execute these examples.

 ```
 $ cd examples
 $ make
-Help:
+Usage:
   make coin     #  simulate the coin example
   make hmm      #  simulate the hmm example
   make hmm-plot #  simulate the hmm example with graphical interface using gnuplot
+  make clean    #  cleanup
 ```

 ### Example 1 : `coin`

-The `coin.zls` program raises an alarm when it detects from statistical observations a coin which is too biased.
+The `coin.zls` program raises an alarm when we can be reasonably sure that an observed coin is too biased.
 In this example, we assume that the observations are always `true`/head (the input of the `cheater_detector` node is the constant `true` in the main node).

 ```
 node watch x = alarm where